Plan and Organize Your Thanksgiving Holiday This Year

 - Have entertainment ready for kids as well as adults – Check out this site that creates all sorts of games with a Thanksgiving theme.

-- Get final headcount by following up on unanswered invitations
+- Get a final headcount by following up on unanswered invitations

 - Begin chores listed on your cleaning schedule – see suggestions for cleaning schedule below